Your Trusted Partner

 This guide explains exactly how foreign ownership works in Singapore.
 We cover the requirements, the process, and the costs involved in incorporating a Singapore company.

-Foreign Ownership Rules in Singapore
+Foreign Ownership Rules in Singapore (2026 Update)

 Singapore imposes no restrictions on foreign ownership of private limited companies.
 This applies to most business activities regulated by the Accounting and Corporate Regulatory Authority (ACRA).
 For a deeper look at entity choices, see our guide on Singapore Company Types & Structures.